omelao/django-db-switcher/README.md

 # django-switcher
-Django script to switch/move to a new database
+Django script to switch/move to a new database.

+Dump database to a json file is not a good option and this is lazy, so I had to write this script.

+This script may stop for timeout, it depends on the size of your database.
+You can edit it to do it in stages, or save what has already been imported somewhere to continue with a new attempt.

 First of all you have to set 2 databases on your setting file, in my case I was moving from Mysql to Postgresql: